-Due to the strategic positioning and breadth of its stakeholder base, NIPEC is well placed to create high quality innovative solutions which aim to support employers as well as nurses and midwives to enhance professional practice and, in turn, facilitate the delivery of safe, effective and person-centred care.
-In fulfilling NIPEC's responsibility to promote high standards of practice among nurses and midwives, during 2015-16, NIPEC continued to provide strategic leadership and the implementation of a proactive, flexible and responsive work programme.
+NIPEC is well placed to create high quality innovative solutions which aim to support employers as well as nurses and midwives to enhance professional practice.
+A strong strategic position and wide breadth of stakeholder base enables NIPEC to co-produce and co-design practice innovations and improvements with partners that facilitate the delivery of safe, effective and person-centred care and services.
+In fulfilling NIPEC's responsibility to promote high standards of practice among nurses and midwives, during 2016-17, NIPEC continued to provide strategic leadership to take forward the implementation of a proactive, flexible and responsive work programme.
 This included leading or facilitating regional projects and initiatives and developing, monitoring and reviewing resources to enable improvements in professional practice.
-NIPEC hosted a range of conferences and events, including NIPEC's Annual Conference to support further development of nursing and midwifery practice.
+NIPEC hosted a range of events, including NIPEC's Annual Conference to support further development of nursing and midwifery practice.

-During 2015-16, NIPEC continued to strive to maximise the impacts of the outcomes of its work on the nursing and midwifery workforce by ensuring the effective use of resources, working collaboratively with stakeholders and delivering high quality products and outcomes which are informed by key strategic direction and policy within agreed timescales.
+During 2016-17, NIPEC maintained the use of creative and innovative approaches to maximise the impact of outcomes of its work on the nursing and midwifery workforce by ensuring the effective use of resources, working collaboratively with stakeholders and delivering high quality products and outcomes which were informed by key strategic direction and policy within agreed timescales.